Language selection

 Salary and benefits

-• competitive salaries, increasing from $64,265 to $86,007 within the first 6 years of service
+• competitive salary, increasing from $65,714 to $87,946 within the first 6 years of service

-• incremental vacation and indexed pension
+• incremental vacation and lifetime pension

 • medical, dental and family health plans